About the We Love Crawfish Website

 And we can't forget the many fine restaurants in Baton Rouge!

 We know Louisiana intimately, and love its many destinations and cuisines.
+For more information about Louisiana, visit our other website Louisiana Destinations.

 There are undoubtedly others who are just beginners in catching, ordering and cooking crawfish.
 We hope this site will help them learn more about crawfish.
 Questions about crawfish?
 Contact us